irisvukovic/irisvukovic/README.md

 ## hi, i'm iris
 A Master's Student studying Data Science at the University of Barcelona

-I'm currently working on my master's thesis on fairness-aware machine learning models in healthcare on the MIMIC-IV dataset.
+I'm currently working on my master's thesis on fairness-aware machine learning models using the MIMIC-IV dataset.

 I'm interested in how data science can improve and support fields like: healthcare, sustainability, and education.